Help us look after precious Royal Albatross chicks you love and help them thrive. Keep Royal Albatross Centre open; Support wildlife care

-Pukekura albatrosses are unique in that their colony is the only place where they can be viewed on mainland New Zealand
+Pukekura albatrosses are unique in that their colony is the only place in the world where they can be viewed on a mainland.

 • The Northern Royal Albatross is a taonga species, valued and admired by all New Zealanders and international visitors